-On 21 May 1980 the Commonwealth Attorney-General (Senator P.D.
-Durack, Q.C.) tabled in the Australian Parliament the 15th report of the Australian Law Reform Commission, Sentencing of Federal Offenders.3 The report is the first concerted national study of sentencing ever carried out in the Australian Commonwealth.
-Specifically, it is the first study of the punishment of Federal offenders.
+The proposals of the Australian Law Reform Commission to cure this lacuna were laid before the Australian Parliament on 21 May 1980.
+They were contained in a report which was the first concerted national study of sentencing ever carried out in the Australian Commonwealth.
+Specifically, it was the first study of the punishment of Federal offenders.
 The terms of reference to the Law Reform Commission required it, among other things, to 'take into account the interests of the public and the victims of crime' when considering the imposition of punishment on Federal offenders.
 The report of the Commission deals with many subjects but three chief themes are identified, namely:

-- ways of securing greater consistency and uniformity in the punishment of Federal offenders; - ways of diversifying the punishment of Federal offenders, particularly by proffering alternatives to imprisonment; and - . the need to do more for the victims of Federal crime.
+- . ways of securing greater consistency and uniformity in the punishment of Federal offenders; - . ways of diversifying the punishment of Federal offenders, particularly by proffering alternatives to imprisonment; and - . the need to do more for the victims of Federal crime.